 - The cost of living for a single person varies between £2,100 to £3,000 per month, depending on where you live.
 This works out to £25,000 to £36,000 per year.

-Do also remember that a salary of £40k in London isn’t the same as a salary of £40k in the North of England.
+For example, a salary of £40k in London isn’t the same as a salary of £40k in the North of England.
 Given the increased cost of living and services close to the capital, £40k is likely to travel shorter than it might in, for example, Sheffield or Leeds.

 Is £40k enough to live on?

-Consider your work expenses, household needs, and lifestyle demands.
 Here are a few factors that can influence whether or not £40k is enough to live on.

 Do you have any dependents?

 This is simple maths – the more people you have to support, the more money you’ll need. £40k for a single person is likely to offer fairly comfortable living.
-However, in a single-income household with children and/or pets, you will find it’s a stretch.
+However, in a single-income household with multiple children and/or pets, you will find it’s a stretch.

 Where do you live?

 I don’t just mean location, but the type of home you occupy, too.
-Do you pay a mortgage on a house or pay rent on a flat?
-If it’s the latter, £40k is likely to stretch a little further.

 Housing prices closer to London are infamously higher than those you’d pay for further north, too.
 It’s not just commuting costs and congestion charges you have to keep in mind!
+Living in a ‘cheaper’ area of the UK could however help you to reduce your bills.

 What taxes do you pay?